karmaniverous/get-dotenv/README.md

 ```

 See [this example repo](https://github.com/karmaniverous/get-dotenv-child) for a deep dive on using the `getDotenv` CLI and how to extend it for your own projects.

+---

+See more great templates & tools on [my GitHub Profile](https://github.com/karmaniverous)!